We work hard to make you feel at ease by providing exceptional patient care in a relaxed, convenient atmosphere.

 - The ease of the procedure or treatment – Some procedures are just more uncomfortable than others, and some people are highly sensitive.
 If you have a bad gag reflex or sensitive teeth, sedation dentistry is an excellent way to take away any pain and discomfort that you might have.
 Sedation can help procedures go more smoothly and help the patient from experiencing any unnecessary pain.

 - Being able to rest – Sometimes sitting still in a dentist chair isn’t just difficult for children, but adults too.
 If you have to spend a lot of time in the dental office, you might as well sit back, relax, and get a little rest.
 For procedures that take a lot of time, it is an excellent alternative to get kids to sit still and not get antsy.

 - For patients with mental or physical disabilities – Young children or individuals with physical or mental disabilities who are unable to cooperate for dental treatment can benefit from these services.

 St. Louis Sedation, Sleep & Special Needs Dentistry

-Your initial oral examination includes a visual examination, charting, diagnosis and treatment recommendations.
-We will also take x-rays, which includes the panoramic x-ray for proper diagnosis of the anterior (front) and posterior (back) teeth as well as the bite-wing x-ray series for proper diagnosis of proximal decay of posterior teeth.
+Your initial oral examination includes a visual examination, charting, diagnosis, and treatment recommendations.
+We will also take x-rays, which include the panoramic x-ray for proper diagnosis of the anterior (front) and posterior (back) teeth as well as the bite-wing x-ray series for proper diagnosis of proximal decay of posterior teeth.